 *All reasonable demand for health and social care is met promptly and to a high standard

-*Education is freely available to a high standard
+*Education is available, free, to a high standard

 * There is enough decent, affordable housing to go round.

-*There is still enough bricks or other stuff needed to build houses, hospitals, etc
+*There is still enough bricks or other stuff needed to build houses, hospitals, roads, etc.

-This list doesn’t cover everything, but once all these are in place, excess government spending into the economy will cause demand which cannot be met, resulting in high inflation.
-Ain’t gonna happen anytime soon, though!
+This list doesn’t cover everything, but once all these are in place, excess government spending into the economy might cause demand which cannot be met, which could result in high inflation.
+Ain’t gonna happen anytime soon, though, is it?

-A country, with its own currency, can just order its central bank to create funds, to finance investment or proper funding of services.
-And if it does, then, for example, the healthier level of public sector wages gives all those workers more to spend, so they spend it, creating more business activity, creating a healthy economy, creating more tax income, etc, etc. Remember, nurses, fire-fighters, prison officers etc don’t usually have expensive accountants advising them how to pay less tax!
+To recap, a country, with its own currency, (not tied to the dollar, yen, gold, etc) can just order its central bank to spend money into existence.
+To finance investment, or proper funding of public services.
+And if it does, then, for example, the healthier level of public sector wages gives all those workers more to spend.
+So they spend it, creating more business activity, creating a healthy economy, creating more tax income, etc, etc. Giving ordinary people a better standard of living.This is what actually happened in Britain in the 1950s.

-I am grateful to David Harvey and David Vigar for suggesting edits to this article.
+Revised March 2023.
+I am grateful to David Harvey and David Vigar for suggesting edits to the original article.